phills6/Bash-Project/README.md

 # Bash-Project
 Concatenates two text files into one output file.
+Useful for merging two text documents into one file.
 Custom output filename using the -r option (otherwise defaults to file1_file2.txt).
 Help option (-h) to display usage instructions.